by ProcureDeskLast Updated : Mar-19-2022

 If you are interested in doing that, here are the exact steps.

 Not all suppliers are good candidates for electronic invoices.
-E-invoicing does need an effort for customers and suppliers.
+E-invoicing does need an effort from customers and suppliers.

-So it makes sense to only implement electronic invoicing only for large and high volume vendors.
+So it makes sense to implement electronic invoicing only for large and high-volume vendors.

 For example, Amazon.com is a good candidate for electronic invoices.
 Given the volume of invoices, you would see immediate value in completely automating the invoicing process.

-To prioritize the vendors, it makes sense to look at the volume and spend.
+To prioritize the vendors, it makes sense to look at the volume and spending.

 If you have the invoicing history, download it in a spreadsheet and sort by the total invoice count by vendors.